 - Industry best practice: It is good to share with your survey participants that your survey tool and method adhere to various data privacy laws and regulations.

-- Allow participants to decide if they want to answer the survey or not: Let them know how you are going to use the data, and then give an option if they want to proceed further.
-It also emphasizes that respondents’ consent matter to your organization.
+- Allow participants to decide if they want to answer the survey: Let them know how you will use the data, and then give them an option if they want to proceed further.
+It also emphasizes that respondents’ consent matters to your organization.